On this page

 - meet the standards set out in the Health and Disability Services (Safety) Act 2001.

-Audit findings
+Audit reports

 Certification and surveillance audits

-Partial provisional audits happen when:
+Partial provisional audits

-- a new rest home is built
+- builds a new rest home

-Ministry of Health inspections
+- Ministry of Health inspections

-How are the audits conducted?
+How the audits are conducted

 - staff